joelbyrnes/dropwizard-gradle-groovy/README.md

 To create a fat JAR just run `gradle fatJar`.
 The resulting JAR will be saved as `./build/libs/dropwizard-gradle-fat.jar`.

+## Shadow

+Shadow is a rewrite of the maven shade plugin for Gradle, which is faster than fatJar.
+I am trying to get this to work instead.

 ## Gradle Application Plugin

 An alternative to creating a fat JAR is using the [Gradle Application Plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html).